I. THE APPOINTMENT OF THE DATA CONTROLLER

 1. Scope of data processed and the purpose of the processing

-a) name: We process the names of natural persons when visitors, potential customers provide contact information on a quote.
+a) name: We process the names of natural persons when visitors, potential customers provide contact information on a quote or on partner program application.
 The purpose of the data processing is to keep in touch and to identify the persons involved.

-b) e-mail address: We process the email address of natural persons when the visitor provides contact information on a quote.
-The purpose of the data management is to communicate, to identify the persons involved, to provide information related to the application subject to the call for proposals.
+b) e-mail address: We process the email address of natural persons when the visitor provides contact information on a quote or on partner program application.
+The purpose of the data management is to communicate, to identify the persons involved, to provide information related to the application subject to the call for proposals or for partner program application.

 c) phone number: it allows easier contact in case of proposal request.